WFRT/verif/README.rst

 NetCDF input
 ------------
-For more advanced usage, the files  must be in NetCDF and have dimensions and attributes as described below in the example file.
-The format is still being decided but will be based on NetCDF/CF standard.
+We are working on defining a NetCDF format that can also be read by verif.
+Here is our current proposal, based on the NetCDF/CF standard:

 .. code-block:: bash